ETS-ReactNative1/node/README.md

 ## TODO

+[CodePen](https://codepen.io/) The best place to build, test, and discover front-end code.
+CodePen is a social development environment for front-end designers and developers.
+Build and deploy a website, show off your work, build test cases to learn and debug, and find inspiration.

 How to deploy a website in just 3 minutes straight from your Google Drive.
 (6 minute read): https://www.freecodecamp.org/news/how-to-deploy-a-static-website-for-free-in-only-3-minutes-with-google-drive/

 How to make your first JavaScript chart using the JSCharting library - a detailed tutorial with code examples.
 (18 minute read): https://www.freecodecamp.org/news/how-to-make-your-first-javascript-chart/